Please ensure Javascript is enabled for purposes of website accessibility

 red-arrow-down-risk-blocks.jpg

 Most investors think they can handle market volatility pretty well but the data shows they tend to be panic sellers.
-And with stocks at all-time highs, now’s the ideal time to develop a strategy for managing that volatility when it inevitably returns.
+And with stocks still within just a few percentage points of all-time highs, now’s the ideal time to develop a strategy for lowering your investing risk levels without moving entirely to cash and missing out on further upside.

 We have all been there.
 You buy a stock or fund and it appreciates in value rapidly.
 Then it stumbles and begins to decline.
 What do you do?
 Should you buy more, let it ride, or sell?